teracyhq/blog/source/_posts/2017-10-18-flask-classful-v0-14-0.markdown

 Thank you [@apiguy](https://github.com/apiguy/) for creating such a beautiful library.

-Thank you everyone who contributed to the project since the fork:
+Thank you, everyone who contributed to the project since the fork:

 ```
 $ git log 48b7b030f16506e6eea9e217f5aa004b2cf2472f.. --format="%aN <%aE>" --reverse | sort | uniq